On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

-The main goal of this article is to: 1). present a novel formulation for ensemble filtering in linear-Gaussian, continuous-time, systems that lends itself naturally to analysis; 2). study the stability of the resulting stochastic Riccati differential equation that describes the flow of the sample covariance; 3). study the stability of the continuous-time ensemble Kalman-Bucy update equation that is coupled to this stochastic Riccati equation, and which describes the flow of the sample mean (or the sample mean minus the true signal, i.e. the sample error signal); 4). provide detailed fluctuation analysis of the ensemble Kalman-Bucy flow, the sample mean, and the stochastic Riccati equation describing the sample covariance.
+The main goal of this article is to: 1). present a novel formulation for ensemble filtering in linear-Gaussian, continuous-time, systems that lends itself naturally to analysis; 2). provide detailed fluctuation analysis of the ensemble Kalman-Bucy flow, the sample mean, and the stochastic Riccati equation describing the sample covariance; 3). study the stability of the resulting stochastic Riccati differential equation that describes the flow of the sample covariance; 4). study the stability of the continuous-time ensemble Kalman-Bucy update equation that is coupled to this stochastic Riccati equation, and which describes the flow of the sample mean (or the sample mean minus the true signal, i.e. the sample error signal).
 This article is primarily a review of the literature and results in these directions.
-The prime focal point of this review are the articles \cite{DelMoral/Tugaut:2016,Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/multiDimRicc}, which focus heavily on the linear-Gaussian model setting.
-In those articles, \emph{an emphasis is placed on deriving time-uniform fluctuation, stability, and contraction results under testable model conditions reminiscent of those classical observability and controllability-type model assumptions.
+The prime focal point of this review are the articles \cite{DelMoral/Tugaut:2016,Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/STV2018,Bishop/DelMoral/multiDimRicc}, which focus heavily on the linear-Gaussian model setting.
+In this review, \emph{an emphasis is placed on deriving time-uniform fluctuation, stability, and contraction results under testable model conditions equivalent and/or closely related to the classical observability and controllability-type model assumptions.
 Importantly, we do not generally assume the true underlying signal is stable in this review. }